IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Options:
-: Zero or more RA options that would otherwise be valid as part of the Router Advertisement main body, but are instead included in the PvD Option such as to be ignored by hosts that are not PvD-aware.
+: Zero or more RA options that would otherwise be valid as part of the Router Advertisement main body, but are instead included in the PvD Option so as to be ignored by hosts that are not PvD-aware.

 Here is an example of a PvD Option with "example.org" as the